 Bone augmentation is a procedure designed to increase the density and strength of your jawbone by augmenting or building bone.

 Why does the jawbone lose density during Bone Grafting?

 Resorption is typically to blame.
 After losing a tooth, the bone density in that area can drop by up to 25% within the first year.
-The process only continues afterward.
-The reason is that teeth and roots stimulate the jawbone and that stimulation is a signal to the brain that the jaw is doing its job.
+The process only continues afterwards.
+The reason is that teeth and roots stimulate the jawbone and that stimulation signals to the brain that the jaw is doing its job.

 The stimulation is reduced or eliminated in the absence of teeth.
 This causes the body to begin depleting calcium from the jaw.
-When you know that you are about to lose teeth, schedule an appointment right away since there are procedures that may prevent or limit resorption.
+When you know that you are about to lose teeth, schedule an appointment immediately since there are procedures that may prevent or limit resorption.

 The loss of bone density can also be caused by periodontal disease (gum disease), developmental defects, injury or decay, and infections.
 The prevention of these risks can be achieved by visiting the dentist regularly.

 When is bone grafting necessary for dental implants?